Download: Sample CSV in Common Position Format

 The dollar economic exposure of the position.
 For an equity such as AAPL, this would be the market value of the position.
 However, all options should have economic exposure that are delta adjusted.
 International securities must have their economic exposures converted to USD.

-Equity (aka NAV) (Optional.
-Portfolio upload only)
+Equity (aka NAV)

 The equity, or net asset value, of the portfolio can be used to override GMV.
 The equity should be the same number, repeated for all positions, on the same date.